 Credit risk is managed by each business unit as per the Company’s established policy, procedures and control relating to customer credit risk management.
 Outstanding customer receivables are regularly monitored.
 Also refer note 30 for details of customer concentration.

-c.
+b.
 Other financial assets and deposits with banks

 Credit risk from balances with bank and financial institutions and in respect to loans and security deposits is managed by the Company’s treasury department in accordance with the Company’s policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
 The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty’s potential failure to make payments.
-The Company have made certain strategic investments which have been approved by the Board of Directors.
+The Company has made certain strategic investments which have been approved by the Board of Directors.

 iii.
 Liquidity risk